COVID-19 Latest Advice

 - You should wash a face covering regularly

 - Do not touch the front of the face covering, or the part of the face covering that has been in contact with your mouth and nose

 - Once removed, make sure you clean any surfaces the face covering has touched

-For more information, please visit the Government website.
+For more information about how to wear on a face covering effectively, please visit the Government website.